vhoyer/frontend-assignment/README.md

 > I spend about 29 hours and a half to complete this challenge.
 I will not try to hide, I went crazy on it, if you read the requirements you will see I kinda did a lot more than needed, but I just couldn't help myself.
 I took the opportunity of the test to practice those new things I was learning about design systems and I think I did the best I could in there.
 >
 > That said, after the 24th hour I got a little tired of doing this test so I kinda rushed into doing the tests requirements, but I think in the end I managed to keep the quality of the code high enough it would survive a code review session :D. Hope you like my code and maybe draw some inspiration from it.
+>
+> For this project I made a `UI` folder that contains a rough design system I designed based on my experience.

 Requirements and design mocks are available [here](https://docs.google.com/document/d/1B3ofnK0Nc2Dawtpj1fLky9ekzqjjri_EjDXQv8Nmpiw/edit#heading=h.rmoqo627p0vn).
 But a here is a summary:
 ## Project Specifications